Skip to content

 Python Version

 MGT-python requires Python 3.10 or higher.
-We recommend using the latest stable version of Python.
+The latest stable version of Python is recommended.

 python --version # Should be 3.10+